Amazeryogo/expert-eureka/README.md

 # expert-eureka
-Justing writing programs to do thw work for me, I am too lazy
+Justing writing programs to do the work for me, I am too lazy